 - Cut the pork belly into 2cm x 3cm chunks.
 (Don't cut them up too thin else they will melt away into nothing!)

-- In a skillet or heavy bottomed pot, set the heat to medium and add in the pork belly to start browning it.
+- In a skillet or heavy-bottomed pot, set the heat to medium and add in the pork belly to start browning it.
 (Be careful at this point.
 Pork belly splatters a lot!
-Use a lid as a shield to deflect some of that hot oil away from you :))
+Use a lid as a shield to deflect some of that hot oil away from you, if you have to!)

 - When you have browned the pork belly halfway through, add in the onions, garlic and ginger to brown them as well.

 - Once all the pork belly has been browned, add in the five spice, beer, rice vinegar, broth, soy sauce, dark soy sauce, shaoxing cooking wine, sugar.

 - Set the stove to high and bring everything to a vigorous boil and boil it for 15 minutes

 - Once everything has boiled for 15 minutes, set the stove to medium low to low heat.
 You want the braising liquid to be doing a low rolling boil.
 Braise 1 hour and 20 minutes.